daostack/arc.js-scripts/README.md

   npm run script -- -n "file turkey house..." <script file name>
   ```

-## Nonce Errors Using Infura

-If you are using Infura and are experiencing "nonce too low" errors, then let the script know you are using Infura by either naming the network "kovan" in a providerConfig JSON file, or by supplying the `--i` option on the command line.

 ## Help

 After running `npm run build`, run: